Women in STEM: Organized efforts

 Current campaigns to increase women's participation within STEM fields include the UK's GlamSci, and Verizon's #InspireHerMind project.
 The US Office of Science and Technology Policy during the Obama administration collaborated with the White House Council on Women and Girls to increase the participation of women and girls within STEM fields along with the "Educate to Innovate" campaign.

 In August 2019, the University of Technology Sydney announced that women, or anyone with a long term educational disadvantage, applying to the Faculty of Engineering and Information Technology, and for a construction project management degree in the Faculty of Design, Architecture and Building, will be required to have a minimum Australian Tertiary Admission Rank that is ten points lower than that required of other students.

-Programs such as FIRST(For Inspiration and Recognition of Science and Technology) are constantly working to eliminate the gender gap in computer science.
-FIRST is a robotic and research platform for students from kindergarten through high school.
+Programs such as FIRST (For Inspiration and Recognition of Science and Technology) are constantly working to eliminate the gender gap in computer science.
+FIRST is a robotics community for K–12 students.
 The activities and competitions in the program are usually about current STEM problems.
-According to the report, around 13.7 percent of men and 2.6 percent of women entering college hope to major in engineering.
-In contrast, 67 percent of men and 47 percent of women who engaged in the FIRST program tend to major in engineering.
+Students also get practice with business, leadership, and communication skills.
+According to a 2016 National Science Board report, 67% of men and 47% of women who engaged in the FIRST program intend to major in engineering, compared to 13.7% of men and 2.6% of women entering college in general.

 Creative Resilience: Art by Women in Science is a multi-media exhibition and accompanying publication, produced in 2021 by the Gender Section of the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 The project aims to give visibility to women, both professionals and university students, working in science, technology, engineering and mathematics (STEM).
 With short biographical information and graphic reproductions of their artworks dealing with the COVID-19 pandemic and accessible online, the project provides a platform for women scientists to express their experiences, insights, and creative responses to the pandemic.